aliostad/RandomGen/README.md

 var items = Gen.RandomItems(new [] {"A", "B", "C"});
 Console.WriteLine(items());

-// with the likelihhoods supplied var items = Gen.RandomItems(new [] {"A", "B", "C"}, new [] {0.5, 6, 1.3});
+// with the likelihoods supplied var items = Gen.RandomItems(new [] {"A", "B", "C"}, new [] {0.5, 6, 1.3});
 Console.WriteLine(items());